FunctionLab/selene/docs/source/overview/cli.md

 ```

 #### Parameters for a single sequence input
-- `input_sequence`: A sequence you are interested in.
+- `sequence`: A sequence you are interested in.
 If the sequence length is less than or greater than the expected model's input sequence length, Selene truncates or pads (with unknown base, e.g. `N`) the sequence for you.
 - `save_data`: A list of the data files to output.
 Must input 1 or more of the following options: `[abs_diffs, diffs, logits, predictions]`.
 (Note that the raw prediction values will not be outputted by default---you must specify `predictions` in the list if you want them.)
 - `output_path_prefix`: Optional, default is "ism".
 The path to which the data files are written.
 We have specified that it should be a filename _prefix_ because we will append additional information depending on what files you would like to output (e.g. `fileprefix_logits.tsv`) If directories in the path do not yet exist, they will automatically be created.
 - `mutate_n_bases`: Optional, default is 1.
 The number of bases to mutate at any time.
 Standard _in silico_ mutagenesis only mutates a single base at a time, so we encourage users to start by leaving this value at 1.
 Double/triple mutations will be more difficult to interpret and are something we may work on in the future.